polettix/Template-Perlish/README.md

             what -> 'hey'       # method wins over key foo  -> ''          # key is ignored
             urgh -> 'gaah!'     # method is called

+    Since version 1.62, additional option `missing` allows setting the return value when the target key is not found.
+This applies only when auto-vivification is not active.
+When this key is missing, the return value is by default set to the empty string, preserving backwards-compatibility.

+    To tell an undefined value from a really missing key, it's possible to pass a marker reference and check the return value against it with `Scalar::Util::refaddr`:

+        use Scalar::Util 'refaddr';
+        my $marker = [];
+        my $value = traverse($data, $path, { missing => $marker });
+        say 'the value is missing'
+           if ref($value) && refaddr($value) == refaddr($marker);

 # DIAGNOSTICS